AustinMoninger/mac-dev-setup/README.md

 I try to stay as digitally minimalistic as possible, only downloading exactly what I use and need and getting rid of everything else.
 I also make sure that at any given time if I lose my device or it is stolen, that there isn't a single item on them that I would lose (other than the physical device itself, of course).

 That was in part the motivation for this repo; I already have all the files I do not want to lose stored in the cloud, but I did not have anyway to remember how I like my machine configured.
-The other part of the motivation was that over the course of my internship, I had to slowly recall all the settings because my work computer was a clean slate.
+The other part of the motivation was that over the beginning of my internship I received a computer that was a clean slate, and instead of being able to configure it how I liked all at once, I had to slowly recall all the settings I liked over the course of the summer.
 Now with this page, I can be done with all of that on the first day in a few (several) clicks.
 I borrowed a lot from [this repository](https://github.com/nicolashery/mac-dev-setup); check it out too.

 ### Table of Contents
 1. [System Update](https://github.com/AustinMoninger/my-mac-dev-setup#system-update)